digitalnsw/nsw-design-system/src/components/hero-search/content/_guidance.md

 **Placement**

-The hero search is placed in a prominent position at the top of the page and provides the user with easy access to a targetted search.
-An easily recognised search icon is used to help users comprehend the search.
+The hero search is placed in a prominent position at the top of the page and provides the user with easy access to a targeted search.
+An easily recognised search icon is used to help users comprehend the search area.

 **Search results**

 * Present the most relevant results first.
 * For searches with many results use the pagination pattern and indicate how many results were found.
 * Display a clear message when no results are found and offer other search suggestions whenever possible.
 * Keep the original text in the input field.
-This facilitates the user's action if they wants to make a new search with some modifications in the input.
+This facilitates the user's action if they want to make a new search with some modifications in the input.
 * Have smart algorithms that can search for similar terms or can search even with misspelled words.
 * Where appropriate, highlight the search terms in the results.
 * Categorise the search results if they come from different areas (eg. docs, services, apps, tutorials, blogs).